programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 The above plot could be improved, and we would want to do this if we were intending to use it for a publication.
 However, it can often be useful to create basic visualizations of our data as a way of exploring the data, or debugging problems - for these purposes it doesn't usually make sense to spend too much time creating the perfect visualization.

 This plot helps show the balance between the different labels, including some photos which have no labels (the bar above with no label).
 This dataset poses a few new challenges for us.
 Firstly we might be concerned that the model will become much better at predicting humans in comparison to the other labels, since there many more examples of that for the model to learn from.
+There are various things we could do to address this.
+We could try and make our labels more balanced by removing some of the images with human labels or we could aim to add more labels for our less frequent labels.
+However, doing this could have unintended impacts on our model.
+If our model is trained on a distribution of labels which doesn't match the data we will use our model on we may get much worse performance on the new unseen data.
+Often it makes sense to first train a model and understand how it is performing and then make decisions about how to modify your training data.

 Another challenge is how to evaluate the success of this model; which metric should we use?

 ### Choosing a Metric